amarstang/-Fix-Solution-3200Mhz-ram-stuck-at-2133mhz-3000mhz/README.md

+# (Fix & Solution) 3200Mhz ram, stuck at 2133mhz, 3000mhz.
-# An step by step guide with awnsers to fix "SIMPEL" ram problems.
-(Fix & Solution) 3200Mhz ram, stuck at 2133mhz, 3000mhz.
+## An step by step guide with awnsers to fix "SIMPEL" ram problems.

-I TAKE NO RESPONSEBELITY OR LIABILITY FOR ANY HARDWARE OR OTHER DAMAGES.
-TRY AT YOUR OWN RISK =
+### I TAKE NO RESPONSEBELITY OR LIABILITY FOR ANY HARDWARE OR OTHER DAMAGES.
+TRY AT YOUR OWN RISK

 All of this assume the following:
 =